 The Internal Audit function also strives to promote the development of risk management practices in the Group's business regions and business units.
-The Company has an internal audit manager, who is administratively subordinate to the President and CEO, but reports to the Board's Audit Committee.
+The Company has an internal audit manager, who is administratively subordinate to the Finance management, but reports to the Board's Audit Committee.